Louisiana Firefighters’ Retirement System Northern Trust Investments Class Action

 Case No. 09-7203

-Plaintiffs in Louisiana Firefighters Retirement System v.
-Northern Trust Investments, N.A. are four public retirement systems who allege that Northern Trust breached its fiduciary and contractual duties to investors when it imprudently structured and managed its securities lending program.
-Through its securities lending program, Northern Trust loaned securities that were owned by its clients to third party borrowers in exchange for cash collateral.
+Plaintiffs in the Louisiana Firefighters Retirement System v.
+Northern Trust Investments, N.A. are four public retirement systems who alleged Northern Trust breached its fiduciary and contractual duties to investors when it imprudently structured and managed its securities lending program.
+Through this securities lending program, Northern Trust loaned securities that were owned by its clients to third party borrowers in exchange for cash collateral.
 This collateral was to be invested in conservative and liquid investments.
-Instead, Plaintiffs allege that Northern Trust invested the collateral in long-term debt, residential mortgage-backed securities, SIVs, and other risky and illiquid assets.
-Plaintiffs allege that Northern Trust’s imprudent management of the collateral pools caused Plaintiffs and other investors to suffer substantial losses.
+Rather, Plaintiffs alleged that Northern Trust invested the collateral in long-term debt, residential mortgage-backed securities, SIVs, and other risky and illiquid assets.
+As a result, class members suffered substantial losses.